JordiElSe/Ethereum-Block-Explorer/README.md

 # Ethereum Block Explorer

-This project is a blockexplorer for the Ethereum Mainnet.
-A blockexplorer is a web application that allows users to explore the Ethereum blockchain.
+This project is a Block Explorer for the Ethereum Mainnet.
+A Block Explorer is a web application that allows users to explore the Ethereum blockchain.

-This blockexplorer shows a table with all the blocks, and the user can click on a specific block to see the transactions it contains.
+This Block Explorer shows a table with all the blocks, and the user can click on a specific block to see the transactions it contains.

 ## Getting Started